conneroisu/awesome-vaults/README.md

 This is an List of Obsidian Vaults that show off plugins, features, or collections of Notes.
-Each vault will list the number of pages within them.

 # Table of Contents: